-COPD patients utilising

-1342.29 weeks with a
+COPD patients utilising 1342.29 weeks with a

-deviation of 14.9 ± 9.0

-data analysis, the 90

-further sub-divided into

-patients who remained

-exacerbator cohort was

-single (n = 52) and re-

-The length of study

-COPD patients in the

-80) was 14.8 ± 7.9

-exacerbator cohort (n =

-(termed

-who

-during

-"non-

-(termed

-patients

-trial

-weeks.

-exacerbations
+mean \pm standard deviation of 14.9 \pm 9.0 weeks per patient.
+For data analysis, the 90 COPD patients were further sub-divided into two cohorts: 80 patients who experienced exacerbations during their trial period (termed "exacerbators") and 10 patients who remained stable throughout the trial (termed "non-exacerbators").
+The exacerbator cohort was further sub-divided into single (n = 52) and re-exacerbators (n = 28).
+The length of study participation for the COPD patients in the exacerbator cohort (n = 80) was 14.8 \pm 7.9 weeks and for the non-exacerbator cohort (n = 10) was 21.7 \pm 12.0 weeks.

+Subject Characteristics and Study Design